Fake News: Fake news

 - News Literacy ProjectThe News Literacy Project offers resources including an e-learning platform, an app, a new podcast, shareable tips, tools and quizzes.
 Be sure to checkout the Rumor Guard and'Combating COVID-19 vaccine misinformation'.

-Protect yourself from lies and hoaxes with these steps:
+Protect yourself from misinformation and other forms of fake news with these steps:

 1. Slow down and take a second look!
 Watch for these red flags